 VOCs at Home

-Then we have VOC’s, volatile organic compounds, in our homes (part of air pollution).
-These organic chemicals are substances made up of carbon and other elements and are found in many common household items, such as detergents, cleaning products, cosmetics, polishes, floor finishes, disinfectants and sanitizers.
+VOC’s (volatile organic compounds) are substances made up of carbon and other elements and are in common household items, such as detergents, cleaning products, cosmetics, polishes, floor finishes, disinfectants, and sanitizers.
 Chronic exposures (years to a lifetime) can lead to cancer, liver and kidney damage and central nervous system damage.

 To read more about VOCs and how to limit your exposure click here.